billwuqin/common-energy-efficiency-YANG/draft-cwbgp-green-common-energy-efficiency-management.md

 # Security Considerations

-  This section uses the template described in Section 3.7 of {{?I-D.ietf-netmod-rfc8407bis}}.
+  This section is modeled after the template described in {{Section 3.7 of ?I-D.ietf-netmod-rfc8407bis}}.

-   The YANG modules specified in this document define a schema for data that is designed to be accessed via network management protocol such as NETCONF {{!RFC6241}} or RESTCONF {{!RFC8040}}.These network management protocols are required to use a secure transport layer and mutual authentication, e.g., SSH {{?RFC6242}} without the "none" authentication option, Transport Layer Security (TLS) {{?RFC8446}} with mutual X.509 authentication, and HTTPS with HTTP authentication ({{Section 11 of ?RFC9110}}).
+   The "ietf-energy-efficiency-common" YANG module defines a data model that is designed to be accessed via YANG-based management protocols, such as NETCONF {{?RFC6241}} and RESTCONF {{?RFC8040}}.
+These protocols have to use a secure transport layer (e.g., SSH {{?RFC4252}}, TLS {{?RFC8446}}, and QUIC {{?RFC9000}}) and have to use mutual authentication.

    The Network Configuration Access Control Model (NACM) {{!RFC8341}}
    provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-   There are several data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
-These data nodes may be considered sensitive or vulnerable in some network environments.
-Write operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.
-Specifically, the following subtrees and data nodes have particular sensitivities/vulnerabilities:

- energy-saving-modes:
- : This leaf specifies the energy saving mode set globally on a device.

- esm-ntw:energy-saving/esm-ntw:enabled:
- : This leaf enable/disables energy saving state of specific component.

-   Some of the readable data nodes in this YANG module may be considered sensitive or vulnerable in some network environments.
-It is thus important to control read access (e.g., via get, get-config, or notification) to these data nodes.
-Specifically, the following subtrees and data nodes have particular sensitivities/vulnerabilities:

-   'TBC':
-   : ....
+   The YANG module defines a set of identities, types, and groupings.
+These nodes are intended to be reused by other YANG modules.
+The module by itself does not expose any data nodes that are writable, data nodes that contain read-only state, or RPCs.
+   As such, there are no additional security issues related to the YANG module that need to be considered.

+   Modules that use the groupings that are defined in this document should identify the corresponding security considerations.

 # IANA Considerations